The MiniMag LED is a Product of Mag

 poor runtime of the original and the fact that they

 burn out bulbs at a pretty high rate.
-As a result of
+This version uses

 The Minimag models are general all-around use lights